vacp2p/vac.dev/research/2022-11-02-building-privacy-protecting-infrastructure.md

 for free.

-The service provisioning is general, and can be generalized for any kind of req-resp service provisoning that we want to keep private.
+The service provisioning is general, and can be generalized for any kind of request/response service provisoning that we want to keep private.

 This isn't a perfect solution, but it is an incremental improvement on top of the status quo.
-It can be augmented with more advanced techniques such as better non-repuditable node reputation, proof of correct service provisioning, etc.
+It can be augmented with more advanced techniques such as better non-repudiable node reputation, proof of correct service provisioning, etc.

 We are currently in the raw spec / proof of concept stage of this.
 We expect to launch a testnet of this later this year or early next year.